-2. Human rights guarantees in the Basic Law
+Human rights guarantees in the Basic Law

-40. Article 4 of the Basic Law provides that the HKSAR shall safeguard the rights and freedoms of residents of the HKSAR and of other persons in the Region in accordance with law.
-Chapter III of the Basic Law guarantees a wide range of freedoms and rights, including:
+41. Article 4 of the Basic Law provides that the HKSAR shall safeguard the rights and freedoms of residents of the HKSAR and of other persons in the Region in accordance with law.
+Chapter III of the Basic Law guarantees a wide range of rights and freedoms, including: